 Read Write Speeds

 The T7 range advertises some impressive transfer speeds, and in my experience it backs up those claims.
 SSDs are significantly faster than external hard drives, and the T7 can reach speeds of up to 1050mb/ps.
+This is helped by being a USB 3.2 Gen 2 SSD.
 Now it’s still gonna take a bit of time if you’re trying to fill it to capacity in one go.
 But when you’re transferring images in your hotel and want to head back out for dinner you’ll be grateful for its speed.

 Samsung T7 Colour Options

 I have a few different SSDs all of which save different content.
 So having different colours makes it easy to remember what is saved where.
 So for example my Touch has all the Brad’s Backpack content on it.
-The red one has all my product photography, and I can get a blue one to use for travel photography.
+The red one has all my product photography, and I now have a Blue Samsung T7 2TB I use for videography.
 I usually label them too but having different colours makes it easy to distinguish between them quickly.

 Samsung T7 SSD: Final Thoughts

 I love the Samsung T7 range.
 They offer great speeds and capacities, and they are priced around the market average.
-I would still say that of the SSDs I own, Samsung definitely makes the best looking.
+I can see why they are an external SSD that is loved by by photographers.
+Of the SSDs I own, I would say that Samsung definitely makes the best looking too.
 If you’re just looking to save general media then you don’t need fingerprint readers, but I will admit it is reassuring.
 However If I was to just pick one from the series to own, then I’d definitely pay that little bit extra for the security of the T7 Touch.
+Either way, an option will make a wonderful compact SSD for travel.

 Pingback: T7 Touch SSD Review - Brad's Backpack